Senior Living: Bathrooms & Aging-in-Place

 Bathrooms are an important area of the home when choosing to age-in-place.
 They need to be universal for all abilities, as well as safe, efficient and adaptable.
 If you have plans for a bathroom remodel that will carry you through your golden years, here are four universal bathroom design elements to consider:

-Safety is critical when renovating any bathroom, but more so when ageing-in-place.
+Safety is critical when renovating any bathroom, but more so when aging-in-place.
 There are certain factors to keep in mind, including:

 • Fall hazards on slippery surfaces